charinev/opnc/processes/docs/components/05_v2g-pki-services.md

 ## EST interface

 EST interface receives CSRs from CPOs, CPSs, eMSPs or OEMs, signs them and delivers an ISO 15118 leaf certificate.
-The Hubject Certificate Manager creates the leaf certificates from the regarding Sub 2 CA of the respective part of the V2G Root CA.
+The PKI service provider Certificate Manager creates the leaf certificates from the regarding Sub 2 CA of the respective part of the V2G Root CA.

 This interface can create certificates for CPOs (EVSE leaf certificate), eMSPs (contract leaf certificate), CPSs (certificate provisioning certificates) and OEMs (OEM provisioning certificates)